bengarrett/RetroTxt/docs/other_projects.md

 ### iNFekt

-A modern ASCII, NFO and ANSI art viewer and terminal converter for Windows.
+An ASCII, NFO and ANSI art viewer and terminal converter for Windows.
 [iNFekt](https://infekt.ws/) for Windows